CurveDocs/curve-resources/docs/crvusd/loan-management.md

 Example loans for each of the 4 quadrants are given in the [loan example section here](#loan-examples).
 The section directly below shows soft-liquidation losses based on user data, so prospective users can estimate losses.

-Note that risk is **NOT** directly related to the band range chosen (N).
-It is related to a user's LTV and their current health or starting health.

 !!!warning "Actively managing loans is gas intensive"
     Actively managing loans is expensive when factoring in gas usage, loan size needs to be sufficient to offset this expense.